bennylope/django-organizations/README.rst

 * Takes care of the invitation oriented registration views
 * Invitation acceptance should log the user in

+    # TODO offer more sophisticated error if no match
+    # TODO do everything no matter what so that
+    # TODO be able to specify where redirects go?

 /accounts/register/ - add a new account
 /accounts/invitation/<invite id>/ - respond to an invitation